jxsl13/TeeworldsEconDiscordModerationBot/readme.md

 # this is the list of possible servers that can be moderated.
 # if the moderation bot is run on the same server as the Teeworlds servers,
-# it is possible to use addresses like `localhost:9305` instead of passing the actual IP
+# it is possible to use Addresses like `localhost:9305` instead of passing the actual IP
 # like `127.0.0.1:9305`
 # Is the bot run from a different server, the external IPs of the Teeworlds servers are needed with their
 # corresponding econ ports.